mofor809/From_Classrooms_to_Cells/README.md

 In this Project, we evaluate the demographics and punitive measures of Chicago Public Schools along with juvenile incarceration data.

-Yannick's Code is in the repo titled "DataSci Final Project.ipynb"
+Yannick's Code is in the file titled "DataSci Final Project.ipynb" Aaliyah's Code is in the file titled "Data_Sci_112_Final_Project 2.ipynb"